sophialyj/system-design-primer/README.md

 In a distributed computer system, you can only support two of the following guarantees:

-* **Consistency** - Every read receives the most recent write or an error
+* **Consistency** - All nodes see the same data at the same time.
-* **Availability** - Every request receives a response, without guarantee that it contains the most recent version of the information
+* **Availability** - Every request receives a response, without guarantee that it contains the most recent version of the information.
+Every request received from the system produces a response that can be a result or a failure.
-* **Partition Tolerance** - The system continues to operate despite arbitrary partitioning due to network failures
+* **Partition Tolerance** - If a partition occursdue to network failures the system continues to work.
+The CAP theorem does not means that the system can never provide these properties at the same time but it can **guarantee** just two of them.

 *Networks aren't reliable, so you'll need to support partition tolerance.
 You'll need to make a software tradeoff between consistency and availability.*